MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-performance-advisor/server-performance-advisor-users-guide.md

 ### Failure to create PLA Data Collection Set on the target server

-If you get a “Cannot create PLA Data Collection Set on target server” message, make sure to do the following:
+If you get a “Cannot create PLA Data Collection Set on target server�? message, make sure to do the following:

 -   Make sure the **Performance Logs & Alerts** service is running